Waguy02/DeepBlobWar/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
 Any contributions you make are **greatly appreciated**.
-Especially for the following task.
+Especially for the following tasks.
 1. Implement classical algorithms like AlphaBeta, NegaMax, ...
 2. Perform the benchmark of the best_model performance according those algorithms